watchout254/Car-breakdown-solution-program/README.md

 # Car-breakdown-solution-program
 Program designed to be of help in breakdown/mechanical services.
 Depending on the car model, an expert can follow the guidelines on how to fix or guide a client to fix their car with ease.
+No need of searching it online since it will be a desktop app.

 Check it out>>>>>
 ![image](https://github.com/watchout254/Car-breakdown-solution-program/assets/88248852/1a629d10-96e5-44a0-b31f-9b8d27526844)